alikhil/alikhil.github.io/_posts/2018-04-02-go-quickstart.md

 go get -u github.com/derekparker/delve/cmd/dlv
 ```

-I reccomend you to add following lines to your VS Code user settings:
+I recommend you to add the following lines to your VS Code user settings:

 ```json
 {